gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

     return graph
 ```

-While building this graph, we also validate a few important invariants of our notebook:

-1. Each output variable is produced by exactly one cell
-2. Each input variable corresponds to an output of some cell

-Finally, we can implement a depth-first search (DFS) to detect cycles in the graph.
+Finally, to make sure the DAG doesn't get into a bad state, we can implement a depth-first search (DFS) to detect cycles.
+If the notebook had a cycle, then there wouldn't be a valid execution order for the cells.

 ```python
 def detect_cycles(graph: Graph) -> None: